Paradigm4/equi_join/README.md

 # rjoin
-Relational-style Join of SciDB Arrays by Attributes Work in progress
+Relational-style Join of SciDB Arrays by Attributes.
+Work in progress.

 ## Examples
 ```